 in anger, then turned back to follow the girl’s trail.

 eyes, Clive realized that Tarok held him at least partially responsible

 for the princess’s peril.
 Clive felt a stab of guilt into his already mounting

 fear for the girl’s safety.
-It was true that the girl would not be in any danger if
+It was true that the girl would not be in any

-the direction of the river, only now it was apparent from the
+led back in the direction of the river, only now it was apparent from the

 prints that she was running, with the beast waddling in pursuit.
 They followed

 the sets of tracks down to the river and along its bank.
-They had gone far
+They had gone

-that had been pursuing Jahlanna, lay sprawled upon the bank.
+the creature that had been pursuing Jahlanna, lay sprawled upon the bank.

 Its massive jaws lay open, still leaking hot gore.
 The beast had been slain

 the carcass, and were beginning to light and rip their beaks into the beast’s

-the monster had not eaten her, or there would have been evidence
+Apparently the monster had not eaten her, or there would have been evidence

 of it.
 Something had obviously killed the beast.
 But what?
 Another beast

 would have been noisily devouring the carcass.
 Could the princess herself

 have lured the beast into a trap and managed to slay it?
 No. Jahlanna was

 plucky enough, but the girl had no spear with her, nor any other weapon.

 That left someone else, a warrior, probably a man from one of the tribes

 into the spinal chord, confirming this theory.
 Clive felt his fear for

 his beloved rise once more, albeit now for a different reason.